What is a Club?

 2. Failure to turn in event forms prior two weeks of event

-3. Failure to have a club representative at an ICC meeting (without 24 hour prior notice)
+3. Failure to have a club representative throughout the entirety of an ICC meeting (without 24 hour prior notice)

 3 Strikes Policy